 A tortoise that doesn’t feel safe will spend its time hiding and may have little appetite.
 It’ll want to hunker down and avoid interacting with any perceived dangers, even if it misses several meals.

-It’s common for a new tortoise to ignore food for the first few days after bringing it home, especially if the tortoise is young.
+It’s common for a new tortoise to ignore food for the first few days after arrival, especially when young.
 Give it time to adjust to its environment, and ensure it has somewhere to hide.

-If your tortoise lives in an outdoor enclosure, ensure that other pets, rodents, and predatory animals aren’t stalking it or entering its space.
+If the tortoise lives in an outdoor enclosure, ensure that other pets, rodents, and predatory animals aren’t stalking it or entering its space.

 Tortoises are more accepting of handling than turtles.
 Still, they’re mostly look-don’t-touch pets, and over-handling can stress a tortoise out.
 Avoid playing with new tortoises for the first few weeks.